 My parents were getting older, my sister was married and already starting a family, my dog became a senior pup, and my old JCC crew friends were no longer in touch with one another.
 Things were changing, but not on the surface level.
 On the surface level during my trips my parents tried to downplay their frequent doctor visits, my sister downplayed her separate family life and wanted sisterly-bonding time, my dog was eagerly playful for me, and my JCC friends all contacted me.
 But, it was just a cover that once removed brought to light more changes then I knew.
 Not only was my old life different by the new changes going on at home, but I was changing too.

 With every trip back home I tried to stay connected to my life in Korea.
-I stayed in touch with my Korea based friends, my boyfriend, and even news going on in the land of morning calm.
+I stayed in touch with my Korea based friends and even news going on in the land of morning calm.
 I also started speaking random Korean phrase expressions at home, visiting Korean supermarkets, and still eating Korean based food.
 While my family did not think too much of it I did.
 I felt culturally changed.
 I felt changed by my newly adopted customs, tastes, and preferences.
 So much so that I felt like speaking Korean at home, eating Korean food, and visiting the nearest Korean-owned supermarket called H-Mart helped reassure me of my ties to my second home Korea.

 As mentioned in my blog My Taegukgi (태극기) I view Korea as my second home.
 This remains true for all former Korea expats like Schaneman or myself who have returned to their hometowns and felt somewhat out of place.
 The newfound awareness of life changes is most apparent when we are removed from our adopted environments for extended periods or return to a old environment(i.e. our home country).
 Some expats as Schaneman writes return back to Korea or move to a new country because they no longer feel comfortable in their own home country/ start to suffer from culture shock upon returning home.
 I believe that for these expats the life changes that they notice in their old environment, as well as, the life changes that they experience in their abroad environment is immense, which I highlight in my blog Changing and Adapting Experiences (변경과적응 경험).